algolia/algoliasearch-client-node/README.md

 npm install algolia-search
 ```

- 2. Initialize the client with your ApplicationID and API-Key (you can find all of them on your Algolia account)
+ 2. Initialize the client with your ApplicationID and API-Key.
+You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).

 Initialization without keep-alive:
 ```javascript
 var Algolia = require('./algoliasearch-node');